 Maintenance workers use the digital twin to locate fire equipment and run safety checks, achieving a 20% productivity gain.
 Sensor data provides real-time updates on room availability, helping office workers find private office space in 66% less time.
 The digital twin is so intuitive that no CAD experience is necessary to manipulate the models, which is valuable for testing out furniture and space planning arrangements.
 As more data connects to the system, employees will be able to click into a specific part of the building to find information from the enterprise resource planning, facilities management, and document management solutions, making it easy to track down key maintenance details.
 Roche plans to create digital twins for all its facilities, including laboratories and manufacturing sites, using data collection and analysis to drive better decision-making for a wide range of building-related needs like renovations, space and resource allocation, and energy conversation.

 “It’s really important that the models are the basis of the digital twin, which becomes foundational for so many different use cases in the future.
-As we bring all our data together using Forge, we see opportunities to not just be reactive, but be predictive.” - Pascal Ettenhuber, BIM Product Manager
+As we bring all our data together using Autodesk Platform Services, we see opportunities to not just be reactive, but be predictive.” - Pascal Ettenhuber, BIM Product Manager